nevali/Stardust/README.md

 Does this mean there are two different _kinds_ of yellow?
 The yellow in the rainbow—"pure yellow", if you will—and the yellow that we perceive when we see a combination of red and green?
 Yes—and we have no way of telling them apart with our eyes.
-Fortunately, we can use this to our advantage.
+Fortunately, we can use this to our advantage, which we'll come back to in a moment.

+You may have been told once that the [primary colours](https://en.wikipedia.org/wiki/Primary_color) are "red, blue, and yellow", and you may also have been told that it's wrong and that they're not.
+We know that we have red, green, and blue photoreceptors, so where on earth does this red-blue-yellow thing come from?

+This is one of those things that is simultaneously correct and incorrect.

 Imagine that you were to draw a circle, and then found the largest equilaterial triangle that could fit within it, and put bright red at one corner of it, bright